intiocean/pyinter/README.md

     - unioned
     - intersected
     - easily constructed using helper functions: *open, closed, openclosed and closedopen*
+- interval sets which can be
+    - unioned
+    - intersected
 - tests on interval
+    - construction
     - comparison
+    - intersection and union
+- tests on interval set
 	- construction
-    - intersection and union
+	- comparison

 - sphinx documentation available here: http://pyinter.readthedocs.org

 Todos
 -----
-- code and tests for IntervalSet
+- further tests for IntervalSet
 - How to install
 - add to pypi
 - look for enhancements to the code (timing, optimisation, ...)